hasenbanck/remram/README.md

 ```src/pins/pins_REMRAM_V1.h```
 ```C
-// Use only one or the other
+// Use only one or the other (you could damage the hardware otherwise!)
 #define SDSS               57   // Onboard SD card reader
 //#define SDSS              9   // LCD SD card reader
 ```